Health & Safety

 If your child displays signs and symptoms of being sick, it's best to keep them at home!

-Early signs and symptoms of the flu and cold in babies include:
+Early signs and symptoms due to illness include:

 -